derekyeh0426/CPSC_455_Project/README.md

 4. sorting feature for reviews

 ## Final Project Report
+### 3. Tech
+We used basic web technologies HTML/CSS/JS to provide the content for our webpage.
+CSS is used to style React components and make our web application responsive.
+React is used to provide all frontend functionality.
+It provides design and interface users interact with and send requests to backend.
+We used Node with Express to set up ther server and provide REST services.
+They fulfill requests that are sent from frontend by interacting with databse.
+We used MongoDB with mongoose to connect to database and store our data.
+Atlas is used to host our database.
+Finally, we used Heroku with Git to deploy our application.

 ### 5. Next Steps
 We believe that havig a chat feature to allow users to message each other within the app would further improve this application and create a better user experience, since communication is done within the app instead of using service outside (e.g., email).
 Also, being able to share links of listings on social media would be a great next step for this application.